-Angola also scores relatively well in terms of EGA, like Ghana, yet lower than Nigeria.
-These differences are more marked with respect to general entrepreneurial attitudes; in the Forbes Insight survey (, 2015), only 51% of Angolan respondents were interested in starting their own business, while 54% of Angolan respondents counted on the government/public sector to create jobs.
+Angola also scores relatively well in terms of entrepreneurial growth aspirations, like Ghana, yet lower than Nigeria.
+These differences are more marked with respect to general entrepreneurial attitudes; in the Forbes Insight survey (2015), only 51% of Angolan respondents were interested in starting their own business, while 54% of Angolan respondents counted on the government/public sector to create jobs.
 Angolans also viewed entrepreneurs more critically than Nigerians, with 41% assuming they used their connections to build a business, and 29% believing that they did not make their profits honestly.
-Nevertheless, Angola shows strong EGA, even if these are not at the same high level as in Nigeria.
+Nevertheless, Angola shows strong entrepreneurial growth aspirations, even if these are not at the same high level as in Nigeria.